CargoLifter: Company

 Cargolifter AG was created on 1 September 1996 in Wiesbaden, Germany.
 A public stock offering took place in May 2000, and the resulting shareholder structure was characterized by a high proportion of small investors, attracted by substantial press coverage of the new breakthrough technologies being promised.

 Hangar

 The hangar for production and operation of the CL160 and engineering team facilities were built on the former Soviet Air Force base at Brand-Briesen Airfield, Brandenburg, acquired to enable development and operations.
-The hangar (360 m long, 220 m wide and 106 m high), a technological marvel in itself, is a freestanding steel-dome "barrel-bowl" construction large enough to fit the Eiffel Tower on its side, and was featured on the Modern Marvels episode "Hangers".
+The hangar (360 m long, 220 m wide and 106 m high) is a freestanding steel-dome "barrel-bowl" construction.
 The hangar was also equipped with a 180 m cutting table to manufacture the airship's envelope.

-After the company went bankrupt, a tropical theme park was opened there.
+After the company went bankrupt in 2002, the Tropical Islands Resort water park was opened there in 2004.